qphl/mabstalk.com/_posts/2012-12-06-article-review-physiochemical-stability-of-diluted-trastuzumab-infusion-solutions-in-polypropylene-infusion-bags.md

 This later point in particular is a glaring omission from the study as this is one of the few QC criteria common to both small molecule and biological drugs, for which strict limits are set in the BP and by the EMA.
 Moreover, the importance of this omission from the testing protocols leads the authors to state within the article itself that the study presented is deficient.

-**So how can this study, published in a peer-reviewed journal, claim that solutions of Trastuzumab are safe for clinical use upon prolonged storage?**
+**So how can this study, published in a peer-reviewed journal, claim that solutions of trastuzumab are safe for clinical use upon prolonged storage?**

 Quite easy, IT DOESN’T!